AndreaFavero71/timelapse/README.md

 ## Next steps
 1. Automate the script start at Raspberry Pi booting.
 2. Add the manual focus parameter in the settings/script.
+3. Increase and improve feedback via the display (it's still quite under used).
-3. I'm open for your suggestions.
+4. I'm open for your suggestions.
 <br /><br /><br />